lizmat/articles/towards-more-coverage-1.md

 uncovered-at-most 10; # lines
 ```
-and then run `raku -I. xt/coverage.rakutest`.
+and then run `raku -I. xt/coverage.rakutest` from the command line.

 > Note that the values *80* and *10* are just arbitrary values that feel like a good start: at least 80% coverage, with a maximum of 10 lines not getting covered.